Referee Training Course Manual - Section 2

 - Note that players of the other game should be consulted before moving any of their balls and that balls should not be moved if they are in critical positions unless prolonged delays would result otherwise.

-- 60.1 Note that all the Laws are subject to any provisions in the current Regulations for Tournaments as published by the local governing body.
+- 60.1 Note that all the Laws are subject to any provisions in the current Tournament Regulations as published by the local governing body.

 - 60.4 Note that players may appeal to the Referee of the Tournament if they believe a wiring test is being carried out incorrectly - but not to judge whether the referee can see clearly!